bjkoewler/Increasing_Revenue_NYC_TLC/README.md

 <img src="https://github.com/bjkoewler/Increasing_Revenue_NYC_TLC/blob/main/images/feature_importances.png" align="center" height="500" width="500">

 ## Conclusion
 These models will help to increase the operations and revenue of NYC TLC and its drivers, and will help provide pricing transparency to riders.
-Recommendations include tracking tipping behavior across rides per rider, investigating why Vendor 2 solicits more generous tips, and using the MLR model to build an algorithm into an application that would allow potential riders to see fare price before calling a cab.
+Recommendations include tracking tipping behavior across rides per rider, investigating why VendorID_2 solicits more generous tips, and using the MLR model to build an algorithm into an application that would allow potential riders to see fare price before calling a cab.